 To answer to that question, in The Musician’s Way, I propose the following four principles of artistic repetition.

 By embodying those traits in each moment that we practice, we instill quality with every note.

 Conversely, “Musicians who repeat without excellence marinate in mediocrity.”
 (TMW, p.
 52)

 2. Reject Mindless Repetition

-To ensure that every sound we make permeates with precision, when approaching new material, we should always establish interpretive and technical maps before we play or sing instead of messily repeating unfamiliar passages.
+To ensure that every sound we make permeates with precision, when approaching new material, we should always establish interpretive and technical maps before we play or sing instead of mindlessly repeating unfamiliar passages.

 We should also be vigilant to solve problems in practice as they arise as opposed to disregarding errors.